HR32-2004/Dynamic-Parking-Pricing-Model/README.md

 ### Architecture Diagram

 The following diagram illustrates the data flow and components of the dynamic pricing system.
+You can visualize this diagram by copying the following Mermaid code into a Mermaid-compatible viewer or markdown renderer (like on GitHub or in a live editor).

 ```mermaid
 graph TD
     A[Input Data CSV] --> B[Data Preprocessing]